pippinbarr/cart253-2018/course_information/Course-Software-Setup.md

 Some of you may want to use your own computer either in class or at home.
 Here are instructions for getting your system ready to follow along with the core tools we use in the course.

+__You don't need to do any of this if you're only using the CDA lab computers as they already have this software installed.__

 ## Atom

 We use __Atom__ as our text editor.
 It's a nice, free, open-source text editor.
 Even if you prefer some other text editor, you should use Atom in CART 253.